EpiLink/EpiLink/docs/MaintainerGuide.md

 * You can put the rulebook in a separate file (using `rulebookFile`).
 The value of `rulebookFile` is the path to the rulebook file **relative to the configuration file**.
 If the rulebook named `epilink.rule.kts` is located in the same folder as your config file, you can just use `rulebookFile: epilink.rule.kts`
 * Using *both* `rulebook` and `rulebookFile` at the same time will result in an error upon launching EpiLink.

-!> In case you do not want e-mail validation (e.g. you use a specific tenant, therefore ensuring that all Microsoft accounts are within your organization): the default behavior is to treat all e-mail addresses as valid.
-So, if you do not define a validation function, or if you don't define any rulebook at all, **all e-mail addresses will be treated as valid.** In other words, **if you use a general tenant as your Microsoft tenant instead of a specific one, use e-mail validation, otherwise untrusted parties may be authenticated via EpiLink!**
+!> In case you do not want e-mail validation (e.g. because you use a specific tenant for Microsoft, your application is internal to your organization for Google): the default behavior is to treat all e-mail addresses as valid.
+So, if you do not define a validation function, or if you don't define any rulebook at all, **all e-mail addresses will be treated as valid.** In other words, **if you use a general tenant as your Microsoft tenant instead of a specific one, or people outside of your organization could potentially log in, use e-mail validation, otherwise untrusted parties may be authenticated via EpiLink!**

 ### HTTP Server Settings